perigrin/the-room/lies-damn-liest-and-statistics.md

 higher median number of contributors to our projects as well as why our projects are on a whole *older*.

+UPDATE:

+Cortesi pointed out the following.

+> The first point where you strongly disagree with me is my conjecture
+> that the higher median commit count for Perl and C++ is due to a
+> decline in popluarity in the languages, which means that my sample is
+> skewed towards "older" projects.
+You counter that it might just be that
+> Perl and C++ are older, and that this is reflected in the project data.
+> This doesn't sound right to me - for one thing, Perl was first releaed
+> in 1987, and Python in 1990.
+I just don't think that a 3 year
+> difference over a 20+ year history can explain the size of the effect.
+> One way to approach this might be to look at the rate of project
+> creation over the last few years, which would be easy enough to do.

+He's right, I'm simply parroting the stereotype that Perl is older than Python (or even Ruby which came into existence in the mid 90s) when I rightly know better.
+The stereotype however does have some merit.
+It's generally accepted that Perl had it's *second* wind during the dot-com era and that was when Python had it's first wind.

+I'm honestly not sure that the data can be conclusive argued one way or the other without perhaps correlating the age of the data (time since first commit) in there as well.

+END

 Next Cortesi measured number of files touched per commit (emphasis his).

 >   __Most commits touch about 4 files, with C++ touching somewhat more,